jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Who are you, Stargazer?
 Who will you be?

 Before you answer—notice something about my app?
 Did the Google Map look familiar?
 At the start I said Civilization games are a pretty accurate look at society.
-A place where the player god knows all and sees all, and individuals go about their day.
-These games are not a place of fiction.
-We do live inside them.
-And now with computers, we see it for ourselves.
+A place where the player god knows all and sees all, while individuals go about their day.
+Of course we are the player god if we realize our power.
+And now with computers, we can see ourselves.
+We can track our accidents, contributions, roles, jobs, resources, for everyone to see.
 That's what I wanted to do with my app.
-Foster worker-to-worker collaboration.
-I wanted to make everyone see the real-life player god.
+Foster worker-to-worker collaboration because in the game via technology, and build the first Life Star.
+I wanted everyone see the real-life player god.

 So when I asked who will you be Stargazer.
 You can answer that yourself for now.
-Soon, the player god will know.
+Soon however, the player god will know.
 And then the Computer Age will start.

 # THE APPENDICES